Long-term Causal Inference Under Persistent Confounding via Data Combination: Problem Setup

+{ Note that \Cref{assump: CI} significantly differs from the statistical surrogacy condition in \cite{athey2019surrogate}.
+The latter requires short-term outcomes $S$ to block all dependence between the long-term outcome $Y$ and the treatment $A$ given the covariates $X$, ruling out any unmediated direct effect of the treatment on the long-term outcome and any confounding between short- and long-term outcomes.
+In contrast, our \Cref{assump: CI} requires the potential short-term outcomes $S_2(a)$ to block the dependence between the potential outcomes $S_1(a)$ and $S_3(a), Y(a)$.
+This puts no restrictions on the treatment effect on the long-term outcome or the confounding between short- and long-term outcomes.
+See \Cref{sec: validation} for a diagram illustration that compares our assumptions with the surrogacy assumption in \cite{athey2019surrogate}.
+Moreover, previous work usually view multiple short-term outcomes as a single vector without any internal structure \citep[e.g.,~][]{athey2019surrogate,athey2020combining,kallus2020role}.
+In contrast, we introduce a sequential internal structure among the surrogates and the long-term outcome (\Cref{assump: CI}) to address the challenge of persistent confounding, as we will demonstrate in the next section. }

-Moreover, we assume that short-term outcomes $\prns{\Sa, \Sc}$ contain enough information for the unmeasured confounders $U$, formalized in the following completeness conditions. \begin{assumption}[Completeness Conditions] For any $s_2 \in \Scal_2$, $a \in \braces{0, 1}$, $x \in \Xcal$, \begin{enumerate} \item If $\Eb{g\prns{U} \mid \Sc, \Sb = s_2, A = a, X = x, G = O} = 0$ holds almost surely, then $g\prns{U} = 0$ almost surely. \item If $\Eb{g\prns{U} \mid \Sa, \Sb = s_2, A = a, X = x, G = O} = 0$ holds almost surely, then $g\prns{U} = 0$ almost surely. \end{enumerate} \end{assumption} These completeness conditions require that the short-term outcomes $\prns{\Sa, \Sc}$ are strongly dependent with the unmeasured confounders, and they have sufficient variability relative to the unmeasured confounders $U$.
-Under these conditions, $\prns{\Sa, \Sc}$ can be viewed as strong proxy variables\footnote{Note that we do not require $S_2$ to be strong proxy variables.
-Instead, we only require $S_2$ to block the path between $S_1$ and $S_3$ as depicted in \Cref{figure: DAG-b}, so that \Cref{assump: CI} is plausible.} for the unmeasured confounders $U$.
-Completeness conditions are widely assumed in recent proximal causal inference literature \citep{Miao2016,shi2020multiply,miao2018a,cui2020semiparametric}.
-However, these literature require proxy variables that are not causally affected by the treatment, termed as negative controls.
-In contrast, here both of $\prns{\Sa, \Sc}$ can be affected by the treatment and thus do not directly fit into these previous literature.
+We further assume that short-term outcomes $\prns{\Sa, \Sc}$ are sufficiently affected by the unobserved confounders $U$, formalized in the following completeness conditions.

+\begin{assumption}[Completeness Conditions] For any $s_2 \in \Scal_2$, $a \in \braces{0, 1}$, $x \in \Xcal$, \begin{enumerate} \item If $\Eb{g\prns{U} \mid \Sc, \Sb = s_2, A = a, X = x, G = O} = 0$ holds almost surely, then $g\prns{U} = 0$ almost surely. \item If $\Eb{g\prns{U} \mid \Sa, \Sb = s_2, A = a, X = x, G = O} = 0$ holds almost surely, then $g\prns{U} = 0$ almost surely. \end{enumerate} \end{assumption} These completeness conditions require that the short-term outcomes $\prns{\Sa, \Sc}$ are strongly dependent with the unobserved confounders, and they have sufficient variability relative to the unobserved confounders $U$.
+Under these conditions, $\prns{\Sa, \Sc}$ can be viewed as strong proxy variables\footnote{Note that we do not require $S_2$ to be strong proxy variables for the unobserved confounders $U$.
+Instead, we only require $S_2$ to block the path between $S_1$ and $S_3$ (see \Cref{figure: DAG-b}), so that \Cref{assump: CI} is plausible.} for the unobserved confounders $U$.
+Completeness assumptions have been used extensively in recent literature on proximal causal inference \citep{Miao2016,shi2020multiply,miao2018a,cui2020semiparametric,kallus2021causal}.
+However, these literature require proxy variables that are not causally affected by the treatment, termed negative controls.
+In contrast, here both of $\prns{\Sa, \Sc}$ can be affected by the treatment and thus do not directly fit into this previous literature.